pepe/specular/README.md

 Tests
 ---

-Defining a test is as easy as think about it.
+Defining a test is as easy as thinking about it.

 ```ruby
 Spec.new do